Should I major in music?

 Reasonable tuition/room and board costs, as well as generous performance scholarships.

 Exciting and world-class programming, visiting performers and scholars.
 In addition, our Acuff Chair of Excellence Residencies allow for time for meaningful student interactions with outstanding visiting artists and teachers.
-This is all made possible with funding provided by our incredible (and unique) Center of Excellence in the Creative Arts.
+This is all made possible with funding provided by our incredible (and unique) Center of Excellence for the Creative Arts.

 A “family” atmosphere.
 Our fraternities, our music education (NAfME) student chapter, and ensembles (large and small) help younger students feel like they belong to a caring community.
 New students soon feel comfortable in this environment which then allows them make the most of their musical and educational experience.